mtmse/deprecated-dotify-cli/docs/user-guide.md

 ### watch ###
 If present, watches the input file for changes and runs the conversion when changes occur

+### listOptions ##
+If present, lists additional options available in the context of the current job.
+Due to the dynamic design of the system, the options are listed *after* the conversion has finished running.
+To use these options, append them to the options list of the job just finished and run again.

 ### configs ###
 If present, lists the available combinations of locale and braille translators